:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Can be loud

-At 1.6 cubic feet, this compact Kismile cooler is perfect for discreet locations—think tucked under a home bar or office desk.
-The 18.6 x 17.5 x 19.6-inch cooler is roomy enough for 60 standard cans, or 17 bottles of red, white, or sparkling wine.
-It's also outfitted with a high-tech advanced temperature control that can be programmed from anywhere between 39 and 61 degrees.
+This compact Kismile cooler is perfect for discreet locations—think tucked under a home bar or office desk.
+The 18.6 x 17.5 x 19.6-inch cooler is roomy enough for 60 standard cans or 17 bottles of red, white, or sparkling wine.
+It's also outfitted with high-tech advanced temperature control that can be programmed from anywhere between 39 and 61 degrees F. It's more than ample.

 Good to Know: